Faith-Bowale/aws-bootcamp-cruddur-2023/journal/week0.md

 ![proof of IAM Admin User](assets/IAM-user.png)

-I assigned the IAM the role of an administrator,secured with with MFA according to AWS security best practices.
+I assigned the IAM user the role of an administrator,secured with with MFA according to AWS security best practices.

 ![proof of IAM security best practice](assets/IAM-security-best-practice%20.png)

+#THANK YOU!!!